Nathandsouza28/Nathandsouza28.github.io/README.md

 Then it follows with a blog page with the following dates about when the parts were submitted.

 ABOUT
-There is also an about page with a little information about me and an imagin.
+There is also an about page with a little information about me and an image to enhance the features of the web page so its interesting.